PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 Python is a high-level language.
 It has high-level data structures built into the language, such as dictionaries that allow you to associate values with objects.
-As of Python2, Python has had a garbage collector.
+Python has had a garbage collector.
 You allocate objects whenever you need them, but you don't have to delete them.
 When there is no way left for the program to access the object, when there are no pointers left that point to it, Python